 Consider it all forgiven, no matter what happened over summer vacation.
-The mission now is to get your child back on track so that they can get back to school sleep.
-In bed at a reasonable hour as they head into their first week back at school!
+Now that school is starting again, the mission is to get your child’s sleep schedule back on track and in bed at a reasonable hour as they head into their first week back at school!
 Here are my top tips for back-to-school sleep success this fall:

 How Much Sleep Does My Child Need?

-First things first: what time should your child be going to bed?
-Many parents I work with are surprised to hear that I recommend between 7:00 pm and 8:00 pm.
+First things first: what time should your child go to bed?
+Many parents I work with are surprised that I recommend early bedtimes between 7:00 and 8:00 pm.
 They’re even more surprised when I suggest keeping that time frame until their child is about 12 years old.
 There are two reasons why I think kids should be in bed by 8:00 pm.

 If your child needs to be up by 6:30 am to get to school, they should be asleep before 8:30 pm.
 Factor in the time it takes them to fall asleep after they get into bed, and they should be in bed well before this time to get the sleep they need.1

-You need to be able to watch mindless TV, eat junk food without fear of being spotted, and just do grown-up things and recharge those parenting batteries.
+You need to be able to watch mindless TV, eat junk food without fear of being caught, and do grown-up things and recharge those parenting batteries.
 It is vital to your relationship with your partner and with your kids.

 So now that we know when to put our kids to bed, let’s move on to the significantly more difficult issue of how.